KIDO BUTAI

 5 October 1945:

 Removed from IJN list, but remains in Allied service.
 HOSHO departs Kure with cruiser KASHIMA to Wotje, Eniwetok, and Jaluit on mission to repatriate Japanese troops overseas.
-At this time HOSHO's crew comprised of 25 officers, 10 special duty officers, 6 warrant officers, and 369 petty officers and men.
+At this time HOSHO's crew consists of 25 officers, 10 special duty officers, 6 warrant officers, and 369 petty officers and men.

 5 December 1945: